abdulbasitabdulhameed/data-analytics-portfolio/Gym_Customer_Retention_Churn_Analysis/README.md

 ## Overview

-This project analyses gym membership data to identify **where customer churn is concentrated, which member characteristics and behaviours are associated with higher churn, and where retention efforts should be prioritised.**
+This project analyses gym membership data to identify where customer churn is concentrated, which member characteristics and behaviours are associated with higher churn, and where retention efforts should be prioritised.

-The analysis transforms membership and engagement data into actionable insights for improving customer retention.

 ## Business Problem

-The gym is experiencing customer churn and needs to understand which members are most at risk of leaving.
+The gym needs to understand which members are most likely to churn and which factors are associated with customer retention.

-The analysis focuses on three key questions:
+The analysis focuses on:

-* **Who is churning?**
+* Who is churning?
-* **What behaviours are associated with churn?**
+* Which behaviours are associated with higher churn?
-* **Where should the business focus its retention efforts?**
+* Where should retention efforts be prioritised?

 ## About the Dataset

 The analysis uses the **Gym Customers Features and Churn** dataset from Kaggle.

-The dataset contains member demographics, contract information, attendance behaviour, group participation, referral and partnership status, additional charges, and churn status.
+The dataset contains member demographics, contract information, attendance, group participation, referral and partnership status, additional charges, and churn status.

-These fields allow the analysis to examine customer characteristics and engagement patterns in relation to churn.

 ## Business Questions